Skip to content

 6. Stuart Woods, 1938 - 2022

-Chiefs, Woods’ first novel, is about three generations of police chiefs in a small Georgia town, each investigating a series of murders.
-The novel has been praised for its intricate plotting, memorable characters, and vivid backdrop.Chiefswas later adapted into a successful television miniseries, solidifying Woods’ status as a prominent crime writer.
+Chiefs, Woods’s first novel, follows three generations of police chiefs in a small Georgia town, each investigating a series of murders that span decades.
+The novel has been praised for its intricate plotting, memorable characters, and vivid Southern atmosphere.
+Chiefs was later adapted into a successful television miniseries, demonstrating the visual appeal of Woods’s storytelling.

 “The path turned sharply to the right, but he lunged ahead into thick brush again, hoping for safety.”